-The Company and Consolidated entity are exposed to financial risks through the normal course of their business operations.
-The key risks arising are considered to be credit risk, liquidity risk and market risk.
+The consolidated entity is exposed to financial risks through the normal course of its business operations.
+The key risks arising are credit risk, liquidity risk and market risk.

 The Board of Directors has overall responsibility for the establishment and oversight of the risk management framework.
 The Board has established the Audit, Risk and Compliance Committee, which is responsible for developing and monitoring risk management policies.
 The Committee reports regularly to the Board of Directors on its activities.